+In this article Saket Godase discusses the basics of test automation.
+What is test automation?
+He looks at the types oftest automation and also discusses the various myths about test automation.
+Software testing.
 Software testing is an investigation conducted to provide stakeholders with information about the quality of the product or service under test.
 Software testing can also provide an objective, independent view of the software to allow the business to appreciate and understand the risks of software implementation.

 Kent Beck, who is credited with having developed or 'rediscovered' the technique, stated in 2003 that TDD encourages simple designs and inspires confidence.
 Test-driven development is related to the test-first programming concepts of extreme programming, begun in 1999, but more recently has created more general interest in its own right.
 Programmers also apply the concept to improving and debugging legacy code developed with older techniques.

+Behavior Driven Development.
 In software engineering, behavior-driven development (abbreviated BDD) is a software development process based on test-driven development (TDD).
 Behavior-driven development combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software developers and business analysts with shared tools and a shared process to collaborate on software development, with the aim of delivering "software that matters".
 Although BDD is principally an idea about how software development should be managed by both business interests and technical insight, the practice of BDD does assume the use of specialized software tools to support the development process.
 Although these tools are often developed specifically for use in BDD projects, they can be seen as specialized forms of the tooling that supports test-driven development.

+Unit testing.
 In computer programming, unit testing is a method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures are tested to determine if they are fit for use.
 Intuitively, one can view a unit as the smallest testable part of an application.